-An unknown group pose for a photo in front of the canopy.
+An unknown group pose for a photo in front of the north end of the canopy.

 Here’s a better copy of this same photo, from a New Hotel Weirs brochure.
 Note how the caption has changed.

 Here is the same photo in a colorized version.

 A 1910’s view from the Hotel Weirs towards Spindle Point.
 The house in the center of the postcard was the Station Master’s house – one of the earliest houses built in Weirs Beach that is still in existence.